Riverside Sanitarium and Hospital

-Riverside Sanitarium Hospital was a medical institution founded in 1901 that primarily served Nashville’s African-American community from 1927 to 1983.
-It was the first black Seventh-day Adventist medical facility in the United States, and provided modern healthcare to African Americans in the Nashville area who were facing discrimination in mainstream hospitals while simultaneously attracting physicians, nurses, and patients from across the country.
-Riverside Sanitarium Hospital played a critical role in advancing medical opportunities, was a pioneer for modern medicine, and served as a leader in alternative medical therapies.
-From five small rooms, Riverside grew into a hospital in 1927 with a 50-bed brick building, expanded to a modern four-story facility with 85 beds in June 1948, and further developed into a three-story hospital with 290 beds in 1976.
+Riverside Sanitarium Hospital was a medical institution founded in 1901 in Nashville, Tennessee.
+It primarily served the city's African-American community from 1927 to 1983.
+It was the first black Seventh-day Adventist medical facility in the United States, providing modern healthcare to African Americans who faced discrimination in mainstream hospitals.
+It simultaneously attracting physicians, nurses, and patients from across the country.
+Riverside Sanitarium Hospital played a role in advancing medical opportunities, was a pioneer for modern medicine, and served as a leader in alternative medical therapies.
+It grew from five small rooms in 1901 into a hospital by 1927 with a 50-bed brick building.
+Then it expanded to a modern four-story facility with 85 beds in June 1948, and further developed into a three-story hospital with 290 beds in 1976.

 History

-Founding and early years (1901 – 1927)
+Founding (1901–1927)

 Riverside Sanitarium, originally known as the Nashville Colored Sanitarium, was founded in 1901 by the Southern Union Conference of Seventh-day Adventists.
 The primary purpose was to expand Adventist medical missionary efforts to African-Americans, who at the time had extremely limited access to adequate healthcare.
-In 1935, the institution officially gained recognition as an Adventist facility after receiving a generous property donation valued at $300,000 by Nellie H. Druillard who was a former missionary.
-The sanitarium's first physician was Dr. Lottie C. Isbell, a recent graduate of the American Medical Missionary College in Battle Creek, Michigan, became the sanitarium's first physician.
+The sanitarium's first physician was Lottie C. Isbell, a graduate of the American Medical Missionary College in Battle Creek, Michigan, who became the sanitarium's first physician.
 Operating out of small treatment rooms on North Cherry Street, the facility offered a range of alternative medical treatments such as hydrotherapy.
 Despite its innovative approach, the sanitarium faced controversy in Nashville and struggled financially due to local skepticism.
 The sanitarium later moved to the Hillcrest Area on White Creeks Pike, but the relocation was ultimately unsuccessful due to limited clientele, leading to its closure.

-Expansion into a hospital (1927 – 1940s)
+Expansion (1927–1940s)

-In 1927, efforts to transform the institution into a fully operational hospital was led by Nellie H. Druillard, a devoted Adventist Missionary and philanthropist who was instremental in securing the finances and essential resources for the expansion.
+In 1927 efforts to transform the institution into a fully operational hospital were led by Nellie H. Druillard, an Adventist Missionary and philanthropist who was instrumental in securing the finances for the expansion.
 During the early 1900s, she and her husband served as a missionary in South Africa holding key roles advancing Adventist initiatives.
-Her contributions were critical in enabling Riverside Hospital to offer modern healthcare to Nashville's African American population at a time where segregation restricted access to medical facilities and healthcare.
-The hospital soon earned recognition for its high-quality care, attracting Black physicians and nurses from across the nation.
-A significant milestone occurred on September 5, 1948, with the new dedication of a new 85- bed hospital building, a major step in the sanitarium's expansion.
-The dedication event attracted 1,500 attendees, including prominent Seventh-day Adventist leaders such as J.L.
-McElhany, G.E.
-Peters and N.C.
-Wilson.
-Over time, Riverside became a symbol for Black medical professionals seeking a racially inclusive medical environment.
+In 1935, the institution officially gained recognition as an Adventist facility after receiving a property donation valued at $300,000 by Nellie H. Druillard who was a former missionary.
+Her contributions were critical in enabling the hospital to offer modern healthcare to Nashville's African American population at a time where segregation restricted access to medical facilities and healthcare.
+The hospital earned recognition for its high-quality care, attracting Black physicians and nurses from across the nation.